AmasaDelano/dw-srd-offline/src/markdown/00_License.md

 # Dungeon World SRD Offline

-This web app can be accessed offline on your mobile app, providing you with the Dungeon World rules wherever you are!
+This web app can be accessed offline as a mobile app, providing you with the Dungeon World rules wherever you are!

 ## Installation